 Facebook Pages enable individuals, public figures, businesses, organizations, and other entities to create an authentic and public presence on Facebook.
 A Facebook page can be handy for affiliate marketing because it’s more dynamic than a profile.
 Page owners get many settings and can access Facebook Page Insights to understand how their pages are performing.
 The Facebook Page Insights tab focuses on three core areas: page likes, post reach, and engagement.
 Also, you can track followers, page views, and video statistics.

-One way to use Facebook Pages is to focus on a theme or topic, for instance, travel and leisure.
-A travel and leisure page would feature content about travel, vacation, lifestyle, adventure, relaxation, and so on.
-The affiliate would post related products and services.
-For example, a flash sale featuring discounted airfares.
-If the affiliate has a travel blog, she will post content from her site.
-If you create a personal page, your posts can relate to your work, experiences, interests, and hobbies.
+One way to use Facebook Pages is to focus on a theme or topic and promote related products and services.
+For instance, a travel and leisure page would feature content about travel, vacation, lifestyle, adventure, relaxation, and so on.
+The affiliate could post flash sales for discounted airfares, accommodations, and car rentals.
+If the affiliate has a travel blog, she can post content from her site.
+If you create a page about you, your posts can relate to your work, experiences, interests, and hobbies.

 - Facebook Ads

 The direct marketing approach isn’t the way to go.
 Instead, I recommend directing traffic to your website or landing page as part of a marketing/sales funnel strategy.
-Also, sending people offsite is less likely to attract the Facebook police.
+Also, sending people to your site is less likely to attract the Facebook police.
 Many affiliates use ads to build their email lists, which trigger autoresponse sequences containing affiliate links and products for sale.

 - Facebook Groups

-Facebook Groups allow people to come together around a common cause, issue or activity to organize, discuss issues, and share related content.
-As the owner of a large Facebook group, 30,000+ members, I get tremendous value from it.
-For starters, I control group activities and announcements, which are critical to my strategy.
+Facebook Groups allow people to unite around a common cause, discuss issues, and share relevant content.
+As the owner of a large Facebook group, 35,000+ members, I get tremendous value from it.
+For starters, I control group activities and announcements, which are critical to my affiliate marketing strategies.
 While a Facebook page can be an asset, a Facebook group can be just as valuable and easier to grow.
-Moreover, there are eleven ways you can make money from Facebook groups.
+Additionally, there are eleven ways you can make money from Facebook groups.

 My Facebook group focuses on providing free access to online courses from Skillshare and Udemy.
 Given my group’s objective, I promote free courses and trial programs from e-learning platforms such as Coursera, CreativeLive, and MasterClass.
-CreativeLive’s affiliate program is excellent as they pay per lead and sale.
 I occasionally promote items that members may find interesting like Grammarly, a free online grammar checker, and Tubebuddy, a free YouTube channel building tool.
-Where some affiliate marketers go wrong is by promoting items that have minimal relation or no relation to the group’s goal.
-For instance, it wouldn’t make sense to post flight deals in a group about app development.
-Similarly, I see many publishers spam Facebook groups with affiliate links, which is a terrible strategy and low-probability way to generate commissions.
-In highly active groups, posts and affiliate links move down quickly and out of sight within minutes.

 Messenger is Facebook’s messaging app and is used to communicate with others on their platform.
 Messenger has more than a billion users, and millions of people use it every day.

-Messaging random people with affiliate links is impractical, inefficient, low probability, and a good reason for Facebook to ban you.
-A smarter approach would be to implement a chatbot to automate some or all your activities.
-Some affiliates even create bot funnels to replicate their sales funnels and email autoresponse sequences.
+Messaging random people or your contacts with affiliate links is impractical, inefficient, low probability, and a good reason for Facebook to ban you.
+An efficient approach would be to implement a chatbot to automate some of your activities.
+Some affiliates even create bot funnels to replicate their sales funnels and email autoresponders.

 Bots work in concert with pages, so you must have a Facebook page to enable.
 Facebook has policies and usage guidelines for Messenger and will shut down spammy and abusive bots.
-I haven’t taken the bot approach on Facebook, but many publishers cover Messenger bot affiliate marketing on their blogs and YouTube.
+I haven’t taken the bot approach, but many publishers cover bot affiliate marketing on their blogs and YouTube.